-Mr Greg Moynihan, BCom, Grad d Dip SIA, CPA, SFFIN, MAICD - Independent Non-Executive Director Experience and expertise Greg Moynihan is a former Chief Executive Officer of Metway Bank Limited.
+Mr Greg Moynihan, BCom, Grad Dip SIA, CPA, SFFIN, MAICD - Independent Non-Executive Director Experience and expertise Greg Moynihan is a former Chief Executive Officer of Metway Bank Limited.
 He has also held senior executive positions with Citibank Australia and Suncorp Metway.
 Since leaving Suncorp Metway in 2003, Greg Moynihan has focused on his commitments as a Non-Executive Company Director, as well as pursuing business interests in the investment management and private equity sectors.
 Listed Company Directorships (including key dates) Shine Corporate Limited (since 2013).
 Special responsibilities Chair of Remuneration Committee Nomination Committee member Audit Committee member Risk Management Committee member Interests in shares and options Ordinary shares in Corporate Travel Management Limited 254,312

-Admiral Robert J. Natter, US Na vy (Ret.) - Independent Non-Executive Director Experience and expertise Robert Natter retired from active military service in 2003 and r of experience in both the government and private sectors is market.
-In his Navy career, Robert Natter served as the Commande Fleet operating throughout Asia and the Indian Ocean; Comr U.S Atlantic Fleet; and the first Commander of U.S. Fleet F Continental U.S. Navy bases, facilities and training operation mander in Chief of the Forces, overseeing all Until this year, Robert Natter served as Chairman of the Alumni Association representing about 60,000 graduates.
-He Naval Academy Foundation Board.
-He served for 10 years systems, Inc. (the U.S. based subsidiary of BAE Systems Ploon the Board of Allied Universal (a privately held US based sover 210,000 employees) and is Chairman of the Governance Committees.
-He also served on the Board of the U.S. Nationand was Chairman of G4S Government Solutions Inc. He now serves on the on the Board of BAE (c).
-He currently serves security company with the and Compensation Listed Company Directorships (including key dates) NOVONIX Limited (since 2017).
+Admiral Robert J. Natter, US Na avy (Ret.) - Independent Non-Executive Director Experience and expertise Robert Natter retired from active military service in 2003 and years of experience in both the government and private sect American market.
+In his Navy career, Robert Natter served as the Commander of the U.S. Seventh Fleet operating throughout Asia and the Indian Ocean; Commander in Chief of the U.S Atlantic Fleet; and the first Commander of U.S. Fleet Forces, overseeing all Continental U.S. Navy bases, facilities and training operations.
+Until this year, Robert Natter served as Chairman of the U.S. Alumni Association representing about 60,000 graduates.
+He the Naval Academy Foundation Board.
+He served for 10 year BAE systems, Inc. (the U.S. based subsidiary of BAE Systems serves on the Board of Allied Universal (a privately held US b company with over 210,000 employees) and is Chairman of t Compensation Committees.
+He also served on the Board of Navy Seal Museum and was Chairman of G4S Government S e now serves on rs on the Board of Plc).
+He currently based security the Governance and the U.S. National Listed Company Directorships (including key dates) NOVONIX Limited (since 2017).
 Special responsibilities Remuneration Committee member Nomination Committee member Interests in shares and options Ordinary shares in Corporate Travel Management Limited 119,200

-Laura Ruffles - MBA, GAICD - Executive Director, COO Experience and expertise Laura Ruffles is CTM's Chief Operating Officer and, in late 2015 Executive Director in recognition of her leadership contribution. local, regional and global industry experience and, in a career of rhas led teams across sales, account management, operation Laura Ruffles is responsible for all aspects of CTM's business joined CTM in 2010 and has been a key contributor to its successalso a Director of the Australia Federation of Travel Agents.
-She has significant more than 20 years, as and technology. performance.
-She Listed Company Directorships (including key dates) None.
-Special responsibilities Executive Director Interests in shares and options Ordinary shares in Corporate Travel Management Limited Share appreciation rights over ordinary shares in Corporate 177,915 Travel Management Limited 500,000
+Laura Ruffles - MBA, GAICD - E Laura Ruffles - MBA, GAICD - Executive Director, COO Experience and expertise Laura Ruffles is CTM's Chief Operating Officer and, in late 2015, was appointed an Executive Director in recognition of her leadership contribution.
+She has significant local, regional and global industry experience and, in a career of m than 20 years, has led teams across sales, account management, operations and technology.
+Laura Ruffles is responsible for all aspects of CTM's business performance.
+She joined CTM in 2010 and has been a key contributor to its successful growth.
+She is also a Director of the Australian Federation of Travel Agents.
+Listed Company Directorships (including key dates) None.
+Special responsibilities ies Executive Director Interests in shares and options Ordinary shares in Corporate Travel Management Limited Share appreciation rights over ordinary shares in Corporate Travel Management Limited 177,915 500,000